Run surveys. Get insights. Unlock growth.

 Example 2: Net Promoter Score (NPS) form

-Net Promoter Score survey is a questionnaire you can use to measure customer satisfaction and loyalty.
+Net Promoter Score survey is a online questionnaire you can use to measure customer satisfaction and loyalty.
 It is calculated on a scale from 0 to 10.
 The survey asks customers how likely they are to recommend a company's products or services to a friend or family member.

 There are three categories of customers based on their satisfaction scores: promoters (9-10), passives (7-8), and detractors (0-6).